Previous: Supernatural S 03 E 14 Long Distance CallRecap of Supernatural

 - And I Must Scream: Dean and Sam face the immortal Dr. Benton.
 Unable to kill him, they bury him alive to be trapped underground forever.

-- And Show It to You/Beat Still, My Heart: Heart Guy lives long enough to see his heart being pulled out of his chest before dying.
+- And Show It to You: Heart Guy lives long enough to see his heart being pulled out of his chest before dying.

 - Big Damn Heroes: Dean saving Sam from getting his eyeballs pulled out by Dr. Benton.